jonlld/user-api/README.md

 ### Setting up JWT Secret

-- Choose a secret value and set ACCESS_TOKEN_SECRET in .env
+- Choose a secret value and set ACCESS_TOKEN_SECRET in the .env file

 - One way to generate a token string is to run the following in a node terminal:

   - `require('crypto').randomBytes(64).toString('hex')`

 ### Running the Development Server